We like to think that everyone we meet has good intentions within friendships, relationships, and work dynamics.

 So read on for some suggestions, whether you’re looking to understand social dynamics, utilise body language effectively, or even notice a manipulator before they charm you with a persuasive first impression.

-The best books on reading people
+The best books on reading people and analyzing their intentions

 Well, if anyone out there is going to be good at reading people, it’s an ex-FBI agent.